danlentz/printv/README.md

 are exactly as in PROGN -- the idea being that PRINTV may be used liberally just about anywhere, without changing the meaning or operation of the forms enclosed.
 Notice that bound symbols are also 'forms'.
-Inclusion of `*x*` within the PROGN (in any but the last position) has no effect on the overall semantics of this section of code, but a record of the symbol-name and its value is incorporated into the text sent to PRINTV's output stream.
+Inclusion of `*x*` and `*y*` forms within the implicit-progn of a PRINTV expression (in any but the last position) has no effect on the overall semantics of the given of code, but a record of the symbol-name and its value at the current point of execution is incorporated into the text sent to PRINTV's output stream.
 This is the essence of logging with PRINTV.